Straight to the Point

 How can you prevent baked goods from sticking to a cooling rack?

-What's better: round or rectangle cooling racks?
+Which is better: round or rectangular cooling racks?

 What do you bake more often: cookies and brownies or cakes?
 If you often bake in springform pans and cake pans, a circular cooling rack will best suit your needs.
 But if you bake in square or rectangular baking pans, you'll want a cooling rack that matches the pan's shape.
 Rectangular pans can also hold more cookies.